ajberkley/canadarasp/README.md

 It costs roughly $1300 CAD / year to run the system.

+# Other TODO
+We rely on libgdal.so.2, which is now old, so have to update cl-gdal to use libgdal.so.3.
+Probably a few hours of work.

 # ECCC

 We rely on the freely available data from Environment and Climate